SPECIAL BINDING EDITION

 Gruffyground Press, 1988

-Designed by Michael Mitchell and printed by him and Thomas Griffith at the Libanus Press for the Gruffyground Press.
+Designed by Michael Mitchell and printed by him and Thomas Griffith at the Libanus Press, Marlborough, Wiltshire, UK, for the Gruffyground Press, Sidcot, Somerset, UK.

-Published in an edition of 130 standard copies, plus 5 copies specially bound in full Oasis goatskin by Lester Capon.
+Published in an edition of 130 standard copies and 5 copies specially bound in full Oasis goatskin by Lester Capon, Oxford, UK.

 Aquamarine was the first example of printing I encountered that used my favoured ‘deep bite’ style of letterpress.
 This book, set in the eternally graceful Bembo, is a particularly fine example and is one of my benchmark volumes for fine press.
 Turning the thick pages and seeing their almost sculptural quality as light plays across the surface to reveal the three-dimensional nature of the presswork is a pleasure.
 A trade-printed book could never be this stunning; this is art.
 I can’t see myself wanting to frame a page taken from a modern day trade edition of any book – but a page from this?
 Absolutely.
 And I have – framing the title page of a disbound copy for a friend.
 I might even do the same for myself as, being quite possibly my favourite title page from my collection, it would not look out of place displayed on one of my walls.